Levin College of Law

 Wrongful Convictions Clinic Field Placement

 Students in our Wrongful Convictions Clinic Field Placement, also supervised by Professor Sarah Wolking, review petitions for factual innocence submitted by those convicted of felonies in the Fourth Judicial Circuit.
+This clinic is offered in the Fall.

 Public Defender Field Placement